Agricultural Literacy Curriculum Matrix

 Two 45-minute sessions and observations for two weeks

-In this lesson students will learn the functions of roots, recognize the difference between a tap and fibrous root system, and identify the roots of some plants as edible.
+In this lesson students will investigate the functions of roots, recognize the difference between a tap and fibrous root system, and identify the roots of some plants as edible.

 - Carrot, radish, potato, rutabaga, sugar beets